 Carbon County Parking Lot – Engineering

 Currently, trail users are able to access this section but should be careful when sharing the parking lot with vehicular traffic.
-This project will reconfigure the parking lot near the train station in a way that separates pedestrian and vehicular traffic.
-Current plans do not reduce the number of parking spaces.
+This project will reconfigure the parking lot near the train station in order to separate pedestrian and vehicular traffic without loss of parking spaces.

 Jim Thorpe Lock 1 Retaining Wall/Trail – Engineering

-Project will improve D&L Trail from the Mansion House Bridge to the existing Weissport section of trail, distance slightly less than 1 mile.
+Project will improve the D&L Trail from the Mansion House Bridge and 3/4 mile towards the existing Weissport Trail.
 The retaining wall is critical to making the Mansion House Bridge universally accessible.
-The project is in the bidding process.
+A contractor has been selected and site work will begin when access rights are granted by the two railroads.
 This section is closed until construction is complete.
 Please check back for future updates.

 This section will connect downtown Jim Thorpe to the Weissport section of trail via a new pedestrian bridge over the Lehigh River.
 The bridge promises to be one of the most impressive features on the D&L Trail.
 The Jim Thorpe Trailhead is also a Lehigh River Water Trail access point.
 Please refer to Wildlands Conservancy’s Lehigh River Water Trail website for more information on trips along the water trail.